KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-intro.md

 2026/01/26 10:59:47 packer-plugin-proxmox_v1.2.3_x5.0_windows_amd64.exe plugin: 2026/01/26 10:59:47 [DEBUG] Detected authentication error.
 Increasing handshake attempts.
 ```
   - The cause and resolution: the `ssh_password` value in the packer template is used for this connection, and was not initially defined.
 Upon its definition, the issue was resolved.
-7. sudo asking password on shell provisioner in packer.
+7. **sudo asking password on shell provisioner in packer**
-  - The pitfall: When running the "shell" provisioner in Packer build, it asked for a manual input of the user password to execute the sudo commands.
+  - The issue: When running the "shell" provisioner in Packer build, it asked for a manual input of the user password to execute the sudo commands.
   - The cause: the "shell" provisioner has a variable called `execute_command`.
 What shell provisioner does essential is that it converts all the commands provided to a script file, and then executes that script with a predetermined `execute_command`.
 This can be edited to satisfy any need.
   - The solution: The `execute_command` value was changed to `"echo ${var.ubuntu_pw}| {{.Vars}} sudo -S -E sh -eux '{{.Path}}'"`, which pulls the password and inputs it for when sudo asks for it.
-8. Cloud-init status --wait not working in shell provisioner
+8. **Cloud-init status --wait not working in shell provisioner**
-  - The Pitfall: In the shell provisioner, when trying to clean up the cloud-init state, at first it was tried to run the "cloud-init status --wait" command, to wait for cloud-init to complete before reinitializing.
+  - The issue: In the shell provisioner, when trying to clean up the cloud-init state, at first it was tried to run the "cloud-init status --wait" command, to wait for cloud-init to complete before reinitializing.
 This command would return status code 2 which means that the cloud-init process has not finished, while shell provisioner only accepts status code 0 as a "non-error" status code, so Packer would crash and mention this as an error.
   - The Solution: The /var/lib/cloud/instance/boot-finished file is now being checked instead to verify that cloud-init finished running.

 #### Packer build and PoC result